 Painted: June 19, 2016

-Climate Threat: Horned Grebes nest along lakes and ponds across the Great Plains, and into the Boreal Forest of western Canada.
-According to Audubon's climate model projections. the Horned Grebe could see a devastating 100 percent loss of its current summer range by 2080.
+About the Bird: Horned Grebes nest along lakes and ponds across the Great Plains and into the boreal forest of western Canada.
+According to Audubon's climate modeling, the Horned Grebe could lose 80 percent of its current summer range if temperatures continue to rise at the current rate.
 The species also spends its winters at sea where climate change has already affected food quality and availability.